\begin{code}

 = mkWildCase guard boolTy (exprType then_expr)

-[ (DataAlt falseDataCon, [], else_expr), -- Increasing order of tag!
+[ (DataAlt falseDataCon, [], else_expr),

 (DataAlt trueDataCon, [], then_expr) ]